intel/ehsm/docs/build-instructions.md

 Welcome to see the build instructions for the ehsm-kms project.

-## Quick start with Docker-Compose
+## Quick start with Docker Compose

 **Notes:** The below steps has been verified on the **Ubuntu-20.04**.